 Well-known reference books, such as the Oxford English Dictionary or Dictionary of Canadian Biography, do not need to be accompanied by the facts of publication, unless there is potential for confusion or unless a specific edition has been used.
-Give the source and the title of the entry but eliminate the author of the entry unless it is relevant to the argument of the essay.
+Give the source and the title of the entry but eliminate the entry's author unless it is relevant to the argument of the essay.